jphmrst/PLC/README.md

       M-x quail-show-key

-   You'll see the key sequence of the character in mini buffer.
+   You'll see the key sequence of the character in minibuffer, usually at the bottom of your window.

 ### Whitespace sensitivity {#whitespace}